ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 ### Run
   > ```./run.sh```

-If you prefer to run each step manually and reproduce the result in step 2, please follow the instructions below.
+If you prefer to run each step manually and **reproduce the result in step 2**, please follow the instructions below.